Izin/halo-pc-2k19/README.md

 ```
 C:\Program Files\Halo\halo.exe
 ```
-Replace it by this one (adapt it to your needs)
+Replace it by this one, once adapted to your needs and Halo installation path:
 ```
 C:\Program Files\Halo\halo.exe -novideo -vidmode 1920,1080,60 -use21
 ```
  - `-novideo` disables intro video when the game is launched [Not necessary]
  - `-vidmode 1920,1080,60` lets you determine resolution and refresh rate
  - `-use21` forces Halo to launch using the latest supported version of shaders, the 2.1
- - `-console` will enable the the IN GAME console [Not necessary]
+ - `-console` will enable the IN GAME console [Not necessary]

 ### Ambient sound